the1lab/1lab/src/Cat/Functor/Kan/Base.lagda.md

   open is-lan has-lan public
 ```

-# Right Kan extensions
+# Right Kan extensions {defines=right-kan-extension}

 Our choice of universal property in the section above isn't the only
-choice; we could instead require a [terminal] solution to the lifting
+choice; we could instead require a [[terminal|terminal object]] solution
-problem, instead of an [initial] one.
-We can picture the terminal
+to the lifting problem, instead of an [initial] one.
+We can picture the
-situation using the following diagram.
+terminal situation using the following diagram.

 [terminal]: Cat.Diagram.Terminal.html
 [initial]: Cat.Diagram.Initial.html